German Potato Pancakes

 For the Coconut Cilantro Sauce:

 2. Drain and peel the potatoes while still hot.
-Now place them in a small colander and chill them in the fridge, till they have cooled off.
+Now place them in a small colander and chill them in the fridge till they have cooled off.

 3. Grate the potatoes using the medium holes of your grater.
-Make sure there is no water in the potatoes or bowl into which they are being grated.
+Make sure there is no water in the potatoes or the bowl into which they are being grated.

 4. Now grate the onion using the finer holes.
 We need a very finely minced onion.
 Put the minced onion on a tea towel, and squeeze out the extra liquid.